 Be wary if you are contacted out of the blue, pressured to invest quickly or promised returns that sound too good to be true.

 Check the FCA Register of financial services firms.
-If a firm does not appear on the register and is not licensed by the Gambling Commission then the best option is to not to trade with that firm, transfer funds, or provide any banking details.
+If a firm does not appear on the register then the best option is to not to trade with that firm, transfer funds, or provide any banking details.

 We strongly advise you to get independent professional advice before paying any money to a firm offering binary options.